maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/databases.rst

 .. figure:: ../../../_static/screen/db_oracle_types.png

-    Choose how Oracle will be storage data, can be local disk, networks disk or ASM.
+    Choose how Oracle will be storage the data, as a local disk, ASM or distributed storage system.

 ------------